Tim Hortons: United States

-Initially, the US stores were the result of natural expansion in Canada–U.S. border areas (e.g., stores in Maine and the Buffalo, New York, area where Horton played from 1972 to 1974 as a member of the Buffalo Sabres).
-The first United States locations were opened in Deerfield Beach, Florida, and Pompano Beach, Florida, in 1981, but they proved unsuccessful and were closed.
+Initially, the U.S. stores were the result of natural expansion in Canada–U.S. border areas (e.g., stores in Maine and the Buffalo, New York area where Horton played from 1972 to 1974 as a member of the Buffalo Sabres).
+The first United States locations were opened in Deerfield Beach, Florida and Pompano Beach, Florida in 1981, but they proved unsuccessful and were closed.

-In 1985, the chain returned to the US with a location on Niagara Falls Boulevard in the Buffalo suburb of Tonawanda, New York.
-Starting in the mid-1990s, however, the chain began expanding in the US by acquiring former locations from fast-food chains.
-In 1996 and 1997, thirty-seven former Rax Restaurants locations in Ohio, Kentucky, and West Virginia were bought by Wendy's International Inc.; 30 of these were converted to Tim Hortons, while the others became Wendy's franchise locations.
+In 1984, the chain returned to the U.S. with a location in Tonawanda, New York.
+Starting in the mid-1990s, however, the chain began expanding in the U.S. by acquiring former locations from fast-food chains.
+In 1996 and 1997, thirty-seven former Rax locations in Ohio, Kentucky, and West Virginia were bought by Wendy's International Inc.; 30 of these were converted to Tim Hortons, while the others became Wendy's franchise locations.
 Thirty-five closed Hardee's stores in the Detroit area were also purchased with the intention of being converted.
-By 2004, the chain had also acquired 42 Bess Eaton coffee and doughnut restaurants situated in southern New England.
+By 2004, the chain had also acquired 42 Bess Eaton coffee and donut restaurants in southern New England.
 Several combination Wendy's/Tim Hortons units were opened in the US; both in the "traditional" markets of Maine and Buffalo, where there were well over 180 locations as of 2011, and in the markets entered through acquisition.

 In October 2008, Tim Hortons announced a plan to add 82 locations in Tops Markets stores in the United States.

 On July 13, 2009, Tim Hortons opened stores in New York City at former Dunkin' Donuts locations operated by the Riese Organization.
-One of the stores is located at Madison Square Garden, where Horton played as a member of the New York Rangers from 1969 to 1971.
-In November 2010, Tim Hortons announced it was closing 36 stores in the northeastern United States due to high competition with New England-based Dunkin' Donuts and Au Bon Pain.
-The stores, which made less than half the average company per-store sales, were concentrated heavily in the Providence, Rhode Island, and Hartford, Connecticut, areas, the former of which also has a concentration of stores from the locally competing Honey Dew Donuts chain, itself with some 150 outlets in Rhode Island and Southeastern Massachusetts.
+One of the stores is at Madison Square Garden, where Horton played as a member of the New York Rangers from 1969 to 1971.
+In November 2010, Tim Hortons announced it was closing 36 stores in the northeastern United States due to high competition with New England–based Dunkin' Donuts and Au Bon Pain.
+The stores, which made less than half the average company per-store sales, were concentrated heavily in the areas around Providence, Rhode Island and Hartford, Connecticut, the former of which also has a concentration of stores from the locally competing Honey Dew Donuts chain, with some 150 outlets in Rhode Island and Southeastern Massachusetts.
 In the announcement, the chain stated that it will concentrate its efforts on its core markets such as western Canada.
 In the same statement, the company announced the sale of its portion of distribution company Maidstone Bakeries to Tim Hortons' European partners.
 It will use the CA$400 million generated by the sale for a stock buyback.